Introduction to the Initial ELPAC

-Note: If you are testing closer to the end of the test administration window, please remember that parents/guardians should be provided with 30 days to request a review of the results before destruction.
+NOTE: If you are testing closer to the end of the test administration window, please remember that parents/guardians should be provided with 30 days to request a review of the results before destruction.

 After receipt of the pre-ID label, the completed, scannable Answer Books—with the pre-ID label attached—are shipped to the contractor for tests administered between July and October.
-Refer to the Initial ELPAC Rotating Score Validation Process User Instruction for Test Materials Handling After Testing instructions.
+Refer to the Initial ELPAC Rotating Score Validation Process User Instructions for Test Materials Handling After Testing instructions.